klusters/ansible-collection-system/README.md

 # Ansible Collection - klusters.system
 [Inspired by ericsysmin.system](https://galaxy.ansible.com/ericsysmin/system)

-Ansible collection that holds roles, that can be used to configure common system services.
+Ansible collection that holds roles, that can be used to configure common Linux system.

 ## Roles